Inside Our Farm Gates

 Our farm is also planted in Plantain and extensive clovers;

-Use of maize silage etc. throughout the season dilutes animal proteins;
+Use of maize silage etc. throughout the season dilutes plant proteins;

 Regular small amounts of nitrogen are used in an appropriate form for the time of year;